terraform-ibm-modules/terraform-ibm-kms-key/examples/complete/README.md

 # Complete example

-A complete example shows how to provision a Key Protect instance, a root key and a standard key.
+A complete example showing how to provision a Key Protect instance, a root key and a standard key.

 The following resources are provisioned by this example:
  - A new resource group, if an existing one is not passed in.